lllsondowlll/RGLoader/README.md

 	\_RGLoader Main Features:_\\

 	  -- Minimal Mode --
+	  *** WARNING!
+MINIMAL MODE MAY NOT BE COMPATIBILE NOR BOOT WITH THIS VERSION OF RGBUILDER 0V530 PATCHES AND 17489/17559 NAND IMAGES***

              If you are missing the filesystem files on your hard drive, it will boot to a nand-only mode with minimal features.
 This mainly means that only the devkit launcher will work and not the regular dashboard.